-Stiff person syndrome (SPS) is a neurological disorder.
-However, it is also regarded as an autoimmune disease.
+Stiff person syndrome (SPS) is an autoimmune neurological disorder.
 Like other types of neurological disorders, SPS affects your brain and spinal cord (central nervous system).

-SPS is rare, but can significantly affect your quality of life without proper treatment.
+SPS is rare.
+It can significantly affect your quality of life without proper treatment.

 Most notably, SPS causes muscle stiffness.
 Early symptoms include: